Brian1011/flutter-senior-mobile-app/README.md

 # Flutter application
-A mobile application build on flutter.
+A mobile application build on flutter to illustrate registration of users, adding orders information and viewing the orders.

 ## Packages used
 - **Cupertino icons** for designing [pub.dev](https://pub.dev/packages/cupertino_icons)